emarref/bootstrapAdminThemePlugin/README.md

+## No Longer Maintained

+This repository is no longer maintained.
+The bootstrap version used is 2.0.2, which is very different in functionality to current Bootstrap releases.
+If you would like to take over this repository, do get in touch.

+---

 ## Installation

 Add this repository as a git submodule, or just place the bootstrapAdminThemePlugin folder in your project's plugins folder.